st-mn/ml-trader-bot-web-front/README.md

-# ML Trader Bot Web Front
+# ML Trader Bot Web App

 This repository contains the web front-end for the ML Trader Bot project, an automated trading system that uses machine learning algorithms to make trading decisions.